robert-mcdermott/aircanvas/README.md

 # AirCanvas 🎨✋

-**A web-based drawing application controlled entirely by hand gestures and finger tracking.**
+**A web-based drawing application for use in live video streams, controlled entirely by hand gestures and finger tracking.**

 ![AirCanvas-Screenshot](docs/images/aircanvas-screenshot.png)